8 Easy Verandah Décor Ideas that Won’t Break the Budget

 And thankfully, wind chimes can be truly inexpensive, especially if you’ve got the time and creativity to make them yourself.

 Wind chimes can be made from just about anything.
 Get the kids together and make pasta chimes with uncooked macaroni and penne pasta.
-Or if you’re up for a challenge, we loved Freckled Nest’s idea of reusing old cutlery.
+Or if you’re up for a challenge, we loved making a cutlery windchime from DIY A Dazzling Silverware Wind Chime Tutorial.